terraform-ibm-modules/stack-retrieval-augmented-generation/README.md

 ```

 Tips: If deployment fail for one of the configuration, you may re-run the script as is.
 It will skip existing installed configurations and continue where it last failed.

+## 5. Post deployment steps

+At this point, all of the infrastructure is deployed in the target account.
+The initial build for the sample app has also started in the DevOps service, and the app is deployed to IBM Cloud Code Engine.

+There are some remaining steps, specific to the sample app, that can be completed to fully enable Watson assistant in the app.
+To complete the installation - follow the steps at https://github.com/IBM/gen-ai-rag-watsonx-sample-application/blob/main/artifacts/artifacts-README.md